terra-money/terrain/README.md

 After you have synced the contract references, navigate to the `frontend` directory and start the application.

-1. Navigate to the `frontend` directory:
+1. Navigate to the `frontend` directory.

 ```sh
 cd frontend
 ```

-2. Start the application:
+2. Start the application.

 ```sh
 npm run start